PeterBaptista/To-do-list/README.md

 # To-do-list
-I made a todo list using a lotof javascript to practice my skills on it
+I made a todo list using a lot of javascript to practice my skills on it